dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 You can also test the integration of your plugin with the codegen core and cli, the integration with other plugins and the output for some complex schemas and operations.

-To do that, make sure everything is built by using `yarn build` in the root directory, then you can use it in `./dev-test/codegen.yml`, and run `yarn generate:examples` in the project root directory, to run it.
+To do that, make sure everything is built by using `yarn build` in the root directory, then you can use it in `./dev-test/codegen.yml`, and run `yarn generate:examples` in the project root directory to run it.

 ## 9. Documentation

-GraphQL Code Generator website has API Reference for all our plugins, most of the documentation is generated from code, and some of it is written manually.
+GraphQL Code Generator website has API Reference for all our plugins.
+Most of the documentation is generated from code, and some of it is written manually.

 In order to add it to the website, do the following:

-1. Add JSDoc annotations to your config object, it can also include default value, examples and type:
+1. Add JSDoc annotations to your config object; it can also include a default value, examples, and type:

 ````ts
 // packages/plugins/my-plugin/config.ts